bernau/HGNChelper/README.md

 HGNChelper
 ==========

-Handy functions for working with HGNC gene symbols
+Handy functions for working with HGNC gene symbols.